Venus Express: Instruments

 VMC: The Venus Monitoring Camera is a wide-angle, multi-channel CCD.
 The VMC is designed for global imaging of the planet.
-It operated in the visible, ultraviolet, and near infrared spectral ranges, and maps surface brightness distribution searching for volcanic activity, monitoring airglow, studying the distribution of unknown ultraviolet absorbing phenomenon at the cloud-tops, and making other science observations.
+It operated in the visible (VIS), ultraviolet (UV), and near infrared (NIR1 and NIR2) spectral ranges, and maps surface brightness distribution searching for volcanic activity, monitoring airglow, studying the distribution of unknown ultraviolet absorbing phenomenon at the cloud-tops, and making other science observations.

 It was derived in part from the Mars Express High Resolution Stereo Camera (HRSC) and the Rosetta Optical, Spectroscopic and Infrared Remote Imaging System (OSIRIS).
-The camera included an FPGA to pre-process image data, reducing the amount transmitted to Earth.
+The camera is based on a Kodak KAI-1010 Series, 1024 x 1024 pixel interline CCD, and included an FPGA to pre-process image data, reducing the amount transmitted to Earth.

 The consortium of institutions responsible for the VMC included the Max Planck Institute for Solar System Research, the Institute of Planetary Research at the German Aerospace Center and the Institute of Computer and Communication Network Engineering at Technische Universität Braunschweig.
 It is not to be confused with Visual Monitoring Camera mounted on Mars Express, of which it is an evolution.

-PFS: The "Planetary Fourier Spectrometer" (PFS) should have operated in the infrared between the 0.9 µm and 45 µm wavelength range and was designed to perform vertical optical sounding of the Venus atmosphere.
+PFS: The "Planetary Fourier Spectrometer" (PFS) should have operated in the infrared between the 0.9 μm and 45 μm wavelength range and was designed to perform vertical optical sounding of the Venus atmosphere.
 It should have performed global, long-term monitoring of the three-dimensional temperature field in the lower atmosphere (cloud level up to 100 kilometers).

 Furthermore, it should have searched for minor atmospheric constituents that may be present, but had not yet been detected, analyzed atmospheric aerosols, and investigated surface to atmosphere exchange processes.
 The design was based on a spectrometer on Mars Express, but modified for optimal performance for the Venus Express mission.
 However PFS failed during its deployment and no useful data was transmitted.

 SPICAV: The "SPectroscopy for Investigation of Characteristics of the Atmosphere of Venus" (SPICAV) is an imaging spectrometer that was used for analyzing radiation in the infrared and ultraviolet wavelengths.
 It was derived from the SPICAM instrument flown on Mars Express.
 However, SPICAV had an additional channel known as SOIR (Solar Occultation at Infrared) that was used to observe the Sun through Venus's atmosphere in the infrared.

 VIRTIS: The "Visible and Infrared Thermal Imaging Spectrometer" (VIRTIS) was an imaging spectrometer that observed in the near-ultraviolet, visible, and infrared parts of the electromagnetic spectrum.
 It analyzed all layers of the atmosphere, surface temperature and surface/atmosphere interaction phenomena.

 VeRa: Venus Radio Science was a radio sounding experiment that transmitted radio waves from the spacecraft and passed them through the atmosphere or reflected them off the surface.
 These radio waves were received by a ground station on Earth for analysis of the ionosphere, atmosphere and surface of Venus.
 It was derived from the Radio Science Investigation instrument flown on Rosetta.